thekoalauser/course-review-app/README.md

 * Created and implemented CourseSearchController
 * Updated SceneManager to point the Course Search button to the correct page

-### [Author 2 - replace this with their name]
+### [Massoud Assadi]

-* Author 2 contributions
+* Created an exit button on the home page
-* as a bulleted list
+* Fixed all the back buttons
-* each line starts with an asterisk and a space
+* Fixed the rating field to not display a number if there is no rating for a course

 ### [Author 3 - replace this with their name]